 Incidents of apparent hate crimes and hate group activities listed here are drawn primarily from media sources.
 These incidents include only a fraction of the approximately 191,000 reported and unreported hate crimes that a 2005 government report estimated occur annually.

-Fliers from the neo-Nazi National Alliance were distributed throughout a neighborhood.
+Racist literature from the neo-Nazi White Aryan Resistance was distributed in a neighborhood.